-The LIOB held numerous public meetings and performed extensive review of the administrative structure of the Lifeline program, strategies to promote the co-marketing of CARE and ESA programs, data sharing to facilitate streamlined enrollment in low-income utility discount program offerings of regulated energy and water utilities, and review of working models of technology-based application systems deployed within California and by other states.
-Through these efforts the LIOB identified that in order to accomplish the goals of SB 1208 and to best position the expansion of the TPA of the Universal Lifeline Telephone Service program, the LIOB identified four specific areas of program implementation where the objectives of SB 1208 directly impact:
+The LIOB SB 1208 Subcommittee held numerous eight public meetings from January to June 2023 and performed extensive review of the administrative structure of the Lifeline program, strategies to promote the co-marketing of CARE and ESA programs, data sharing to facilitate streamlined enrollment in low-income utility discount program offerings of regulated energy and water utilities, and review of working models of technology-based application systems deployed within California and by other states.
+Through these efforts the LIOB identified that in order to accomplish the goals of SB 1208 and to best position the expansion of the TPA of for the Universal Lifeline Telephone Service program, the LIOB identified four specific areas of program implementation where the objectives of SB 1208 directly impact:

-- Marketing and Outreach
+- · Marketing and Outreach

 - Cross Program Coordination

 - Enrollment Practices and Systems

 - Program Evaluation and Oversight

-Accordingly, the LIOB developed a series of specific actions and strategies essential to advancing the state of current enrollment systems and methods to facilitate an iterative approach to advancing co-enrollment across all CPUC low-income utility assistance program and revamping the structure of the TPA contract of the Universal Lifeline Telephone to incorporate responsibilities and functions in support of this goal.
+Accordingly, the LIOB developed a series of specific actions and strategies essential to advancing the state of current enrollment systems and methods to facilitate an iterative approach to advancing co-enrollment across all CPUC low-income utility customer assistance programprograms and revamping the structure of the California LifeLine TPA contract of the Universal Lifeline Telephone to incorporate new responsibilities and functions in support of this goal.